antononcube/SystemModeling/Presentations/UseR!-Meetup-Boston-2020/README.md

 We focus on the different strategies to model the outbreak dynamics and how the different states can be interpreted from economics point of view.

-We show how to progressively built complicated models starting from (relatively) simple ones.
+We show how to progressively built comprehensive models starting from (relatively) simple ones.
 We also discuss the interpretation of the simulation outcomes.